jsxc/xmpp-cloud-auth/README.md

 ## Configuration

+:warning: The API secret must not fall into the wrong hands!
+Anyone knowing it can authenticate as any user to the XMPP server (and create arbitrary new users).

 1. Copy `external_cloud.conf` to `/etc` as root and restrict the access rights (e.g., `chown ejabberd /etc/external_cloud.conf; chmod 600 /etc/external_cloud.conf`)
 1. Modify `/etc/external_cloud.conf` according to your environment.
 The values for